 I can name my entire kindergarten class alphabetically by first name

-I was introduced to craft beer my freshman year of college because my roommate at the time worked at Red Brick (thank you, Zak).
+I was introduced to craft beer my freshman year of college because my roommate at the time worked at Atlanta Brewing (thank you, Zak).
 He would bring home short-filled bottles of Hoplanta, Blonde, and Peachtree Pale Ale and my Budweiser/Yuengling cultured palate was forever transformed.

 Anything baseball related, watching Seinfeld re-runs, and attempting to write short story fiction.